Protected, Owned and Managed by the Grand Traverse Regional Land Conservancy

-Walking the soft forest paths through this pristine landscape and unique habitat mosaic, visitors to Pyatt Lake: The Bill Carls Nature Preserve quickly understand this is a special place.
-Protected in 1992, Pyatt Lake represents not only an undisturbed landscape with unique habitat and geologic features, but also the Conservancy’s first land preservation effort.
+Walking the soft forest paths through this pristine landscape and unique habitat mosaic, visitors to Pyatt Lake: The Bill Carls Nature Preserve quickly understand that this is a special place.
+Protected in 1992, Pyatt Lake represents not only an undisturbed landscape with unique habitat and geologic features but also the Conservancy’s first land preservation effort.
 Many diverse groups, from local artists to school children, came together to shield this land from the threat of impending development.
-Prior to Pyatt’s protection the beauty and value of this property was recognized by both developers and conservationists.
-Luckily, the property had been identified as one of the most botanically diverse privately owned property in Grand Traverse County and was one of three remaining examples of “Wooded Dune and Swale Complex” habitat in northern Michigan.
-As a result a compelling argument for Pyatt’s regional significance and preservation was successfully made.
+Prior to Pyatt’s protection, the beauty and value of this property were recognized by both developers and conservationists.
+Luckily, the property had been identified as one of the most botanically diverse privately owned properties in Grand Traverse County and was one of three remaining examples of a “Wooded Dune and Swale Complex” habitat in northern Michigan.
+As a result, a compelling argument for Pyatt’s regional significance and preservation was successfully made.
 Over the years Pyatt Lake Preserve has been expanded eight times, bringing it to 159 acres.

 Thousand of years ago, Pyatt Lake was actually an arm of Grand Traverse Bay.
-The hills criss-crossing the preserve are sand dunes formed when this area was part of the larger lake.
-This dune ridge – a regionally unique habitat – is known as wooded dune and swale.
-These glacial “tracks” make Pyatt Lake Nature Preserve a living laboratory for geology buffs!
+The hills crisscrossing the preserve are sand dunes formed when this area was part of the larger lake.
+This dune ridge – a regionally unique habitat – is known as a wooded dune and swale.

 Pyatt Lake Nature Preserve is located just 20 minutes north of Traverse City on the Old Mission Peninsula.
-To help navigate the 1.5 miles of trail and the preserve please checkout the Trail Map.
+To help navigate the 1.2 miles of trail and the preserve please check out the Trail Map.